S100A10: Regulation of protein activity

 The p11 and annexin II complex is regulated by the phosphorylation of SerII on the annexin II molecule by protein kinase C (PKC).
 This phosphorylation hinders the complex's ability to bind to certain target molecules.
 Protein Kinase A (PKA) reverses the effects of PKC by activating a phosphatase, which reactivates the complex through dephosphorylation.
+The p11 protein can also undergo ubiquitin-independent proteasomal degradation in response to all-trans retinoic acid (ATRA).

 Regulation of transcription

 Current experiments on animals have shown that various factors and physiological stimuli have been successful in regulating the levels of p11 protein transcription.
 Some of these factors are shown in the table below.